jinningwang/jinningwang/README.md

-[Jinning Wang](https://jinningwang.github.io/) is currently pursuing a Ph.D. degree in electrical engineering at the University of Tennessee, Knoxville, TN, USA, under the guidence of [Prof. Fangxing Li](http://web.eecs.utk.edu/~fli6/).
+[Jinning Wang](https://jinningwang.github.io/) is currently pursuing a Ph.D. degree in electrical engineering at the University of Tennessee, Knoxville, TN, USA.
 His research interests include Data Mining, Scientific Computation, and Power System Simulation.
+Jinning Wang is the author of power system dispatch simulator [AMS](https://github.com/CURENT/ams), which is a key component of the [CURENT Large-scale Testbed](https://github.com/CURENT/ltb).
-He has been coordinating the [CURENT Large-scale Testbed](https://github.com/CURENT/ltb) development since 2021.
+He has been coordinating the development efforts for the [CURENT Large-scale Testbed](https://github.com/CURENT/ltb) since 2021.